You’ll probably need planning permission if you want to:

 Is your property listed?
 (Council web page)

-Changes to Development Management over Demolition (Council web page)
+Demolition and Planning Permission (Council web page)

 Satellite Dishes (Council web page)